 Not long after this, Montgomery Bliss is on the phone in his office, being informed of all the good news.
 The pictures made the front pages of all the newspapers and the TV news has run the story.
 He is ready to use his own photos of Medusa in his ad campaign.
 But then Wilberforce bursts in, looking panicked, with a sheaf of photographs in his hand.
 He tells his boss that "Our campaign has backfired" and that "Our sales have dropped!"
 (Just in the last five minutes, apparently.)
 All because Spider-Man told the press that "Medusa was wild... uncontrollable."
 Believe it or not (you can if you want...
 I don't) this is not the image the public wants for a hair spray, making the whole Medusa ad campaign unusable.
 Bliss slaps his hand onto his forehead and wonders how he will explain this fiasco to the Board of Directors.
 Wilberforce tells him it's too late.
 The Board has already voted to replace him and give the job as company President to...
 Wilberforce!
 "It's all the fault of that rotten web-slinger!" says Bliss.
 "Personally, I'll be his fan for life!" says Wilberforce.

-It has some of the wackiest moments in Spidey's history up to that point, the sub-plot of the re-emergence of the Green Goblin is very cool, and John Romita's Medusa is absolutely gorgeous but the whole thing is really sort of, well, lame.
+It has some of the wackiest moments in Spidey's history up to this point, the sub-plot of the re-emergence of the Green Goblin is very cool, and John Romita's Medusa is absolutely gorgeous but the whole thing is really sort of, well, lame.
 Heavenly Hair Spray?
 Please.
 Or, to put it another way, "Well, pierce my ears and call me drafty!
-Two webs!"
+One and a half webs!"

 After all of that hype about Spectacular Spider-Man Magazine #1, it has to be next.

 Oh, and the answers to the Bullpen Bulletin issues: The "howlin' success" is Not Brand Echh and the "brand new title" is Silver Surfer.